YarnSpinnerTool/YSDocs/docs/faq.md

 ### How do I load and save data / variables / dialogue state?
 (Like for a save game system)

-To save the current node, save the value of [`DialogueRunner.CurrentNodeName`](broken-reference) somewhere, e.g. to Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).
+To save the current node, save the value of [`DialogueRunner.CurrentNodeName`](broken-reference) somewhere.
 Then to restore it, call [`DialogueRunner.StartDialogue()`](broken-reference) and pass in the saved node name.

 To save variables, see [`DialogueRunner.SaveStateToPersistentStorage()`](broken-reference).
 Then to load variables, call [`DialogueRunner.LoadStateFromPersistentStorage()`](broken-reference).
-These methods use Unity's built-in JSON utility to serialize a dictionary of variables to Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).
+These methods use Unity's built-in JSON utility to serialize a dictionary of variables to current platforms [persistent data path folder](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/Application-persistentDataPath.html).

-For custom save systems, create your own [variable storage](yarn-spinner-for-other-engines/godot/components/variable-storage/) by subclassing VariableStorageBehaviour and implementing its methods.
+For custom save systems, create your own [variable storage](yarn-spinner-for-unity/components/variable-storage/variable-storage.md) by subclassing VariableStorageBehaviour and implementing its methods.
 Study [InMemoryVariableStorage.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Runtime/InMemoryVariableStorage.cs) as an example.
-For more info, see [Guide: Yarn Variables and Variable Storage](broken-reference).
+For more info, see [Guide: Yarn Variables and Variable Storage](yarn-spinner-for-unity/components/variable-storage/variable-storage.md).

-It is not currently possible to save or restore the specific line that the dialogue is running.

 </details>